 So, what does a well-diversified portfolio look like?

 A well-diversified portfolio should have fixed-income assets such as bonds, equities(stocks and stock funds), foreign equities, real estate assets, cash, and cash equivalents.
-To avoid over-diversification, you should maintain at least two different asset classes but not more than 4 types of assets in your investments.
+To avoid over-diversification, you should maintain at least two different asset classes but not more than four types of assets in your investments.
 For example, most investors have stocks and bonds in their portfolios.

 Different ways to diversify your portfolio/investments